ddri/pitchlist/README.md

-# pitchlist
+# On the topic of startup pitches

-A sequence of resources for people learning to pitch.
-Presented in a roughly chronological order to give some structure to approaching this journey.
+A sequence of resources for startup pitching.
+Collected for a lecture for the 2019 Startup Onramp cohort.
+Mostly resources or well articulated examples of ideas I found useful in my own journey learning to pitch, and then raising multuple rounds of venture funding (along with the distractions of pitch comps, tech events, demo days, etc).

 ## Get the structure right